belle2/basf2/online_book/basf2/cs.rst

     but also include KSFW moments and CLEO cones into the Ntuples.

+    Use only the first half of the events for creating these Ntuples.

 .. admonition:: Hint
     :class: toggle xhint stacked

     Use the code from the previous exercises.
 Add the new variables to the ``simpleCSVariables`` list.
 See the documentation on the variables in :ref:`analysis/doc/ContinuumSuppression:Continuum suppression`.

+.. admonition:: Hint
+    :class: toggle xhint stacked

+    The files **uubar_sample.root** and **B02ks0pi0_sample.root** consist of 2001
+    and 30001 events respectively.
+You can choose half for each by using the ``entrySequences`` option in the ``inputMdstList`` function.
+See the documentation at :ref:`analysis/doc/mawrappers`.

 .. admonition:: Solution
     :class: toggle solution